UCBoulder/GEMX/README.md

 To clean up run output, use the reset script in the run directory: ```./reset.sh```. ```env.sh``` is for loading the perlmutter environment, and is also provided in the ```src``` directory.

-The code can be run using cpu or gpu.
-As well as in debug mode as described below.
+The code will run with GPU acceleration by default, but can be run cpu only as well as mentioned below.
+It can be run with debug capablities as well as described below.

 Again, run-specific files like ```gemx.in``` or job scripts are meant to be changed in the run directory to not affect the source-controlled versions.
 If changes should be permanent, remember to change the original files as well when pushing.
 Then probably a new run folder should be made as the old ones are more or less obsolete, but the updated run-specific files could be copied manually to old run directories if preferred.